 Religion is by far the largest contributor to cultural programming.
 However, not all religions are the same.
 Some religions have a positive effect on the individual and the culture.
 For example, Taoism and many forms of Paganism promote the fair treatment of all people and the environment.

 If effectiveness is the measure of truth, these religions would fail in several ways.
 They are not effective in promoting positive inclusive values.
 They do not have a positive effect on the culture or the advancement of mankind.
-They are absent any position on protecting basic rights of people or the environment.
+They are absent from any position on protecting the basic rights of people or the environment.

 Western Religion The Abrahamic Tree